 2. Payroll Service

-To support their customers’ needs for HR tools, many payroll services, like Gusto, offer an employee handbook sample as an add-on service.
+To support their customers’ needs for HR tools, many payroll services offer an employee handbook sample as an add-on service.
 Payroll services run from about $2 to $12 per employee, per month in addition to monthly fees.
-But not all offer HR features like Gusto does.
-You may want to check with your payroll software company or payroll service provider to see whether this is something they offer.
-Gusto starts at only $45 per month and you get your first payroll free.
+But not all offer HR features, so you may want to check with your payroll service provider first.

 3. Professional Employer Organization (PEO)